 - Let cool.
 Although it’s tempting, make sure to let the brownies cool completely before enjoying.
 Not only will the frosting melt if they are still warm, but the brownies might crumble.

 - Frosting.
-While the cream cheese frosting is by far my favorite, you may also use a classic buttercream or marshmallow frosting.
+While the cream cheese frosting is by far my favorite, you may also use a classic buttercream, sour cream frosting or marshmallow frosting.
 You can also leave off the frosting all together if preferred.